algorithmiaio/dev-center/_posts/application-development/guides/2016-06-09-data-connector-s3-guide.md

 {% endhighlight %}

 ## Algorithm support
-We have tested to ensure that data source data paths function in all of our Algorithmia clients, however:
+We have tested to ensure that connector data paths function in all of our Algorithmia clients, however:

 - Python support was added in version 1.0.4
 - NodeJS support was added in version 0.3.5